K-Link Repeater Use Policy

-As a valid user you are advised not to hold a QSO or acknowledge anyone banned from K-Link.
+K-Link users are advised not to hold a QSO or acknowledge anyone banned from K-Link.
 We also ask that you do not acknowledge any individuals jamming the system.
-The system is fully monitored by many sources and control operators and all operations are recorded and archived.
-Please do report any suspicious activity to: firstname.lastname@example.org
+The system is monitored at many locations and all transmissions are digitally recorded and archived.
+Please do report any suspicious activity to: email@example.com

 Listing of Banned or warned individuals:

 - Jason Leiker (bootlegging WA0KUN or any other callsign) (Banned)

 This section provides guidance on how to handle a situation where a repeater user has a stuck mic (PTT stuck on) on one of the K-Link Repeaters.
 It is important to deal with this problem as soon as possible since each repeater serves an important area and purpose, and having a user’s radio stuck in transmit for a long time will render that repeater unusable for the duration of the problem.

 Keep in mind that all of the repeaters and links have time-out timers set at three (3) minutes, at which time the directly affected transmitter path will go offline until the problem clears.
 This helps to ensure that the problem remains localized to one repeater/link.

 Situation 1: A user has a stuck PTT that is solidly on (not intermittent).